DPorichis/to-link/Readme.md

 # ToLink - A LinkedIn Clone
-**ToLink** is a web-based social networking platform prototype developed as part of the YS14 Internet Application Technologies course at NKUA.
-Below you can find execution information and design notes of our implementation.
+**ToLink** is a fully functional web-based social networking platform prototype developed as part of the YS14 Internet Application Technologies course at NKUA.
+Below you can find execution information, design notes of our implementation, and a short feature presentation of our app.
 ## Development Team
 - Dimitrios Stefanos Porichis ([LinkedIn](https://www.linkedin.com/in/dimitrios-stefanos-porichis/))
 - Georgios Ragkos ([LinkedIn](https://www.linkedin.com/in/giorgos-ragkos-631194225/))

 ![image](https://github.com/user-attachments/assets/61fc45f9-beaa-44d8-bb55-b43cc03ecc9b)

 # Quick Start Guide